 Because ‘low impact’ is often referred to along with ‘gentle’, slow’ or ‘easy’ exercise, some worry they’re not going to get a *proper* workout, burn any serious calories or drop any of the baby weight.

 So 2 questions: Can you get a good workout without jumping around? and Why the rule about low impact for post partum exercise anyway?

 Well, firstly – yes you can!
-The key to burning off the baby fat (or any other type of fat for that matter ;)) is to make your body work harder, or more intensively.
+The key to burning off the baby fat (or any other type of fat for that matter 😉 is to make your body work harder, or more intensively.
 This doesn’t have to mean higher impact.
-I posted Post Partum Exercise Video on YouTube recently with some low impact ideas (click the YouTube logo) and here’s some other ideas on how to make your low impact post partum exercise regime kick your baby belly into touch…
+Here’s some ideas on how to make your low impact post partum exercise regime kick your baby belly into touch…

 Walking is low impact (BTW low impact means one foot is always in contact with the ground, in case you were wondering…) and a gentle stroll is not going to make any significant changes to your body shape or your heart rate.
 But there are ways of upping the ante: